uibcdf/Ixtlilton-Tools/docs/contents/user/guide/dot_files_and_directories.md

 Conda is the package and enviroments installed in Ixtlilton.
 The administrators performed a central installation but each user has its own setting options and the possibility to define a private list of environments.
-Again, this is defined in a couple of dot files and directories in you '$HOME'.
-As such, the file '$HOME/.condarc' stores your default list of conda channels and some configuration options of your user as the auto-activation of your base environment.
-Additionally the directory '$HOME/.conda' include some internal information used by conda related with your user, as your list of environments.
+Again, this is defined in a couple of dot files and directories in your '\$HOME'.
+As such, the file '\$HOME/.condarc' stores your default list of conda channels and some configuration options of your user as the auto-activation of your base environment.
+Additionally the directory '\$HOME/.conda' include some internal information used by conda related with your user, as your list of environments.